conduit-innovation/phpjq/README.md

 You register methods with the worker, which are run against jobs matching the method name.

 It's always called from the command line, and never accessed directly.
-Leave execution of the worker script to PHPJQ.
+Leave execution of the worker script to PHPJQ: when dispatching a job, the `dispatch()` call will check if any workers are currently running, and if they aren't it will fire up an instance without blocking and return.
+The job will then be eventually consumed by this worker without any other interaction required.

 - First, copy the worker-example.php template contained in this repo to a location of your choice.
 Make sure all the PHPJQ classes are accessible from the worker script.
 Either include your Composer autoload.php file, **or** include the 3 files in `class\` manually.
 - Now you're ready to add methods.
 Let's add a simple "Hello World" job.
 Just after the line `$worker = new PHPJQ_Worker($argv[1], $argv[2]);` add: